jactan77/simple-calculator/README.md

 - Initial release of the simple calculator clone.
 - Added basic arithmetic operations: addition, subtraction, multiplication, and division.
 - Implemented dark mode functionality.
+- Refused the use of the `eval()` method for improved security.
+- Rewrote the code in TypeScript for better code quality and maintainability.

 ### Soon